casper-network/casper-node/EVM.md

 12. That balance must meet the chain baseline motes requirement.

 The acceptor does not require a Casper `AddressableEntity` for every EVM address.
-The sender identity is still `InitiatorAddr::EvmAddress(transaction.from())`.
+The EVM sender identity is `transaction.from()`.
 If the EVM address is linked to `Key::Account(account_hash)`, the Casper account's main purse is used.
 If it is an EVM-native identity, the stored purse is used.
 If no EVM identity exists yet, the acceptor uses the recovered signer public key to check the corresponding Casper account balance, falling back to the address's deterministic EVM purse when no Casper account exists.
 The runtime later checks the full EVM maximum fee amount.

 The nonce check is also applied to peer-sourced EVM transactions before storage, so a gossiped transaction with a nonce that cannot execute at the current state